 A dental bridge replaces one or two missing teeth with the support of healthy neighboring teeth.
 You can also get an implant-supported bridge which uses two implants to replace three or four teeth in a row.

 Bridges aren’t as durable as implants, lasting only around five to ten years, potentially longer if looked after well.
 There is also a risk of bone loss where the missing teeth are.
 However, they are a natural-looking alternative if implants are too expensive and certainly better than nothing.

 Dentures, also known as ‘false teeth’, can replace any number of missing teeth.
 A metal and plastic frame holds the artificial teeth in place.
 Dentures are removable and may not be as comfortable or natural-looking as the alternatives.
 However, they are by far the cheapest option.

 If it’s going to take you a while to save up for implants, you might opt for a bridge or denture in the meantime, especially if your missing tooth is in a prominent position.

-Don’t cut corners just to get low-cost implants
+Don’t cut corners just to get low-cost dental implants

-In your search for cheap teeth implants you may come across an offer that seems too good to be true.
-Well, guess what – it probably is.
+In your search for cheap teeth implants cost, you may come across an offer that seems too good to be true.
+Well, guess what?
+It probably is.